 Manipulation

-For more information, you can visit the Wikipedia entry on Manipulation.
+For more information, see the Wikipedia entry on Manipulation.

-Collection linksFor more information, you can visit the Wikipedia entry on Manipulation.
+Collection linksFor more information, see the Wikipedia entry on Manipulation.

 - Six ads that changed the way you think